hewiefreeman/SvgFactoryJS/README.md

     <li>Line Join (<b>String</b>): <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-linejoin">See Mozilla Docs</a></li>
 </ul>

-If your SVG has multiple shapes, you can change the fill of each shape individually by making an <b>Array</b> of fills:
+If your SVG has multiple shapes, you can change the fill of all shapes in the same line by making an <b>Array</b> of fills:

     //...
     svg.setFills([["#7c2af9", 1], ["rgb(120, 65, 200)", 0.6], ["rgba(74, 179, 7, 0.5)", 0.3]]);